firasdarwish/ore/README.md

 ore.RegisterEagerSingleton(&SomeRepository{}) //*SomeRepository implements Shutdowner ore.RegisterEagerSingleton(&SomeService{}, "some_module") //*SomeService implements Shutdowner

-//On application termination, Ore can help to retreive all the singletons implementation
+//On application termination, Ore can help to retrieve all the singletons implementation
 //of the `Shutdowner` interface.
 //There might be other `Shutdowner`'s implementation which were lazily registered but
 //have never been created.